KoobDS/elden-ring-armor-optimizer/README.md

 ## Discussion

-These results provide meaningful and interesting insights into armor optimization:
+These results provide meaningful and interesting insights into armor optimization.

 Method 1 was able to find two 51 poise armor sets at only 21.7 weight units each.
 The main drawback of those combinations is that the helm is obtained from the final boss of the expansion.
 For the base game, there were 3 sets found with only 23.4 units each.
 These are exceptionally light.
-If you were to only consider full sets as in prior approaches, the lightest set with 51+ poise is 25.3 units (the Knight Set, which is admittedly considerably easier to obtain).
+If you were to only consider full sets, as in prior approaches, the lightest set with 51+ poise is 25.3 units (the Knight Set, which is admittedly considerably easier to obtain).

 Method 2's yield, the Greatjar (helm) and Verdigris chest, gauntlets, and legs, is extremely powerful and no-doubt the best armor combination possible if weight is of no issue.
 However, this requires at least 40 Endurance (for a medium roll, meaning without reducing mobility).
 Method 2 for the base game was the only approach to return a full 'in-tact' set, the Bull-Goat set.
 This is also a very strong set but also requires at least 40 Endurance.